 The bath itself—you lay down on a mat under the weight of a blanket while a staffer plays crystal bowls—lasts about 20 minutes.
 It’s a meditative experience.
 Reservations fill up quickly, so book an appointment at least a month in advance.

 The Fine Art of Design

 “Founded in 2011 by shop owners Nicolas Delgado and Luisa Marielli, this boutique’s extensive collection of vintage designer pieces is unrivaled in the Coachella Valley.
 Racks are lined with gems ranging from 1990s Alexander McQueen velvet dresses to ’70s sequined Halston wraps straight from the golden age of disco.” — InStyle

-One of the most unique and delightful places in the desert, this petite green trailer opens occasionally, with no regularly scheduled hours.
+One of the most unique and delightful places in the desert, the World Famous Crochet Museum is petite green trailer that opens occasionally, with no regularly scheduled hours.
 If you’re lucky enough to squeeze inside, you’ll find, according to Atlas Obscura, “about every conceivable type of item, represented in crochet form.
 There are animals like poodles ... bears, and unicorns.
 There are more abstract designs like smiley faces, and lumpy little creations that [are] less identifiable.”